 1,100 Silver Brooches and a Tool for Thinking About Transformative Change

-I like to keep three or four books going at a time, and right now I'm riveted by the trio I'm reading.
+I’m one of those people that likes to keep three or four books going at a time.
 The most personal book on my side table right now (just kidding – I read using the Kindle app like a modern person) is a new nonfiction history by Susan Sleeper-Smith, Indigenous Prosperity and American Conquest: Indian Women of the Ohio River Valley, 1690-1792.
 I pre-ordered the hell out of this book, paid a small fortune for it, and am basically highlighting every sentence.
 It's making me think about the assumptions we all bring to our understanding of systems and institutions, and how radical (and transformational!) buried knowledge can be when surfaced.

 Many people whose ancestors faced oppression, enslavement, and/or genocide have great difficulty tracing their family trees and understanding their family histories, especially if they were adopted, as I was.
 I've been lucky that the Shawnee branch of my family includes my much-documented many-greats grandfather Blue Jacket, or Weyapiersenwah (c.
 1743-1810), war chief of the Shawnee people during the Northwest Indian War, who is credited for laying the groundwork for a pan-tribal confederacy and serving as an important predecessor of the famous Shawnee leader Tecumseh (1768-1813).